datopian/playbook/culture/README.md

 In short, we value Zen and try to do things the Zen way: with deep simplicity, with nothing to add and nothing to take away.
 With that comes essence, precision, elegance and rigour.

-### Extreme Ownership aka 100% Responsibility
+### Humility and egolessness / White-belt / Beginner's mind

+There is *always* something to learn.

+### Plan and reflect before you jump -- and then jump!

+Do user stories before you code, estimate sprints before you do them.
+Almost everything is improved with planning.
+Often this can take discipline as we have urgent things to deal with -- just remember, more haste, less speed.

+### Your Relationship to Your Parents is Relevant to Us

+You will be supported and challenged to develop continuously professionally and personally.

+Your relationship to your parents is not only a personal matter -- it impacts your whole being include your work.

+This isn't something we'll insist on anyone sharing -- but we strongly believe that the greatest opportunities for breakthrough personally and organizationally coming from dealing with the past that constrains our future.

-### Mindfulness / Presence
+### Getting in Sync / Getting Complete

+TODO: from Dalio etc.

+### (Constructive) Disagreement is Welcome

+We strive for an environment where disagreement can be handled powerfully and constructively rather than being a source of fear and distrust.

+---

 ## Values

-### Exploration / Discovery / Curiosity
+### Integrity

+We value wholeness, completeness, honour, workability, reliability.

-### Transformation
+### Rigour and Precision

+We value getting things right, crispness, clean lines, zen simplicity and a precision of analysis and delivery.

-### Quality
+### Excellence

+We value quality.
+A job well done, a product well-made.
+And more than that, a striving for the possibility of greatness.
+In short, we value excellence.

 ## Appendix: Values, Principles and Character

 Values are distinct from character strengths and principles.
 They are literally what we "value" -- i.e. what we deem important.
-Often, character, principles and values are run together and an organization's value list includes both things they "value" as important in life or in the world with things they "value" as ways of getting things done (principles) or in how people operate (character).[^ex1]
+Often, character, principles and values are run together and an organization's value list includes both things they "value" as important in life or in the world as well as things they "value" as ways of getting things done (principles) or in how people operate (character).[^ex1]

-As a concrete example, for us integrity is a principle not a value.
-It is way we choose to operate because it generates workability and wholeness.
-Workability and wholeness themselves are actual values though they are still not on our list -- workability because it is instrumental rather than final and wholeness because though valued it is not of primary importance for us as an organization.
+As a concrete example, for us integrity is both a principle and a value.
+It is way we choose to operate because it generates workability and wholeness and gets the job done.
+Workability and wholeness themselves are also actual values but they are distinct from the principle.

 To summarize, values is often used in three senses: